nikomatsakis/babysteps/content/blog/2024-06-21-claim-auto-and-otherwise.markdown

 ### What kind of code would `#[deny(automatic_claims)]`?

 That's actually an interesting question!
-At first I thought this would correspond to the "high-level, business-oriented code" vs "low-level systems software" distinction, but I am no longer convinced.
+At first I thought this would correspond to the "high-level, business-logic-oriented code" vs "low-level systems software" distinction, but I am no longer convinced.

 For example, I spoke with someone from Rust For Linux who felt that autoclaim would be useful, and it doesn't get more low-level than that!
 Their basic constraint is that they want to track carefully where memory allocation and other fallible operations occur, and incrementing a reference count is fine.